Visyond/website-hugo/site/content/solutions/analysts-and-consultants.md

       When I used Visyond, I see my accuracy and ability to answer questions about my work go up.
 I can do more and have peace of mind.
     title: 'Transforming Elettronica''s sales planning process: from weeks to hours'
+  - author: 'Armando Romeo, CEO, eLearnSecurity'
+    linkText: learn more
+    linkUrl: '#'
+    text: >-
+      The process took 1 stressful week and I did not feel comfortable to update the data, fearing to break something.
+Now it is a 1-hour job and a few clicks to update data.
+    title: >-
+      How preparing Financial Statements with no training in Finance became a 1-hour job
 providesTitle: Get started in minutes
 providesList:
   - text: >-